Skip to main content

 Rattling every startup: blower wheel loose on the shaft

 The indoor unit rattled at every startup, and the noise had worsened for weeks.
-Another company blamed worn fan motor bearings and quoted a motor replacement.
+Worn fan motor bearings looked like the answer, pointing to a motor replacement.
 But a rattle that shows up only at startup rarely means a dead bearing, and the unit was only six years old.

 Case summary

-- The rattling stopped completely on the same visit.
-The customer paid for a small adjustment instead of a motor replacement, and the unit went back to running quietly.
+The rattling stopped completely on the same visit.
+The homeowner paid for a small adjustment instead of a motor replacement, and the unit went back to running quietly.

 What we were told

 The indoor unit makes a loud rattling sound every time it starts up, and it has been getting worse over the past few weeks.
-Another company said the fan motor bearings had worn out and the whole motor needed replacing.
+Worn fan motor bearings were assumed, with the whole motor needing replacement.

 What we checked